BayesianBoi/cds-visual/assignments/assignment 1/README.md

 ### VGG16
 ![VGG16 Plot](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/vgg16_plot_0001.png)

-## Limitions and possible improvements
+## Limitations and possible improvements
 ### Limitations
 #### Colour histogram
 Colour histograms are insensitive to texture and shape; meaning it only compares colour distributions and does not consider texture, shape, or other important visual features that contribute to image similarity.
 In this case, the chosen image (image #1) is of a daffodil.
 However, none of the top five most similar images are of a daffodil.
 This highlights the flaws of the colour histogram-comparison method and suggests that other methods might be more suitable for finding similar pictures.